Potomac State College of West Virginia University: Campus buildings

 Friend Hall, a residence hall completed in 1962, was named in honor of Lloyd L. Friend who served as the first principal of the West Virginia Preparatory School.
-Academy Hall, which houses classrooms, computer labs and offices, was completed in 1968.
+Academy Hall, which houses classrooms and offices, was completed in 1968.
 It was so named to recognize the college's academic heritage.

 Golden Park, the college’s baseball field, was completed in 2002 and was named after the Golden Family, whose son, Bryan, was a catcher on the Catamount's baseball team.
-University Place, completed in 2007, houses students, offices, two dining facilities, study /social lounges, and a movie theater.
-The Indoor Riding Arena, completed in 2008, houses the College’s American Quarter Horse herd and is used as a classroom and for equine and livestock competitions.
+University Place, completed in 2007, houses students, offices, two dining facilities, study/social lounges, and a movie theater.
+The Indoor Riding Arena, sometimes referred to as the Equine Facility was completed in 2008.
+The facility houses the College’s American Quarter Horse herd and is used as a classroom and for equine and livestock competitions.

-Catamount Place, which previously served as Potomac Valley Hospital, was totally renovated to become the college’s sixth residence hall, opening its doors to students in January 2013.
+Catamount Place, which previously served as Potomac Valley Hospital, was totally renovated to become a residence hall, opening its doors to students in January 2013 and closing its doors in 2023.

-The Recreation Center, located in the J. Edward Kelley Complex (named for Keyser, WV, native and Medal of Honor recipient J. Edward Kelley), opened its doors in January 2017.
+The Recreation Center is in the J. Edward Kelley Complex named for Keyser, West Virginia, native and Medal of Honor recipient J. Edward Kelley.
+It was formerly used as the National Guard Armory until its closer in 2015.
+The J. Edward Kelley Complex opened its doors in January 2017.

+Davis Conference Center a historic building on campus that once contained the college cafeteria many years ago serves as a conference center for the college and the local communities.
+The conference center was renovated in 2023.
+Church-McKee Arts Center contains a large auditorium and classrooms.

+Starcher Agriculture Complex, named after former professor Don Starcher.
+Starcher worked at the college for 24 plus years.
+The complex includes the Ag Tech building, greenhouse, and a high tunnel.